An Introduction to experiential learning

 check out first-year students participating in spark! projects on campus and around the finger lakes in this flyoverfriday.

 Finding Your FIT will bring first-year students together around movement and the need for human connection to discover the power of community and exercise.
-Students will have the opportunity to explore the Geneva/HWS communities on foot while reflecting on their own experiences with exercise/movement while also drawing connections to the social benefits of engaging in these activities.
+Students will have the opportunity to explore the Geneva/HWS communities on foot while reflecting on their own experiences with exercise/movement.
+Students will also begin exploring and creating connections to the social benefits of engaging in these activities.
+Students will also learn various styles of exercise and movement to become more comfortable and confident in finding ways to take care of themselves.
+Students will also learn techniques to recover after working out and discuss the other benefits movement and exercises can have on their daily lives.
 After becoming more familiar with their new home, teams of students will design an opportunity for others to build social connections through movement.

 Finger Lakes Cheese & (Ice) Cream: Industry, Innovation, Entrepreneurship, Tourism, & More

-Assistant Professor of business management and entrepreneurship Craig Talmage
+Associate Professor of Management and Entrepreneurship Craig Talmage

-For our project, you will connect with dairy-based educational spaces, regional producers, local sellers, and nearby tourist venues in the Finger Lakes region, specifically those that are close to campus, Geneva, and Seneca Lake.
-On the two-day excursion, you will meet farmers, scientists, entrepreneurs, and alums in the Finger Lakes.
-And of course, you get to taste their products, see their workplaces, and make your own cheese and ice cream as a group!
-Your culminating project gets you involved in marketing these wonderful places and products to students at HWS!
+For our project, we will connect with dairy-based educational spaces, regional producers, local sellers, and nearby tourist venues in the Finger Lakes region, specifically those that are close to campus, Geneva, and Seneca Lake.
+On the two-day excursion, we will meet farmers, scientists, entrepreneurs, and alums in the Finger Lakes.
+And of course, we get to taste their products, see their workplaces, and make our own cheese and ice cream as a group!
+Our culminating project gets you involved in marketing these wonderful places and products to students at HWS!

 Fish on!